mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * Given users, movies, and ratings (1 to 5), what are the Top-10 movies rated higher than 2.
 * DNA base count for FASTA and FASTQ files
+* Given a list of numbers, sort them in ascending order
+* Given a list of strings, sort them in descending order

 #### Famous Algorithms (partial list):
+* Sorting algorithms (BubbleSort, QuickSort, ...)
 * T-Test algorithm
 * Tree traversal algorithms
 * Suffix Tree Algorithms